negativenull/cbatags/README.md

 CBAtags
 =============

-Custom tagging engine for PHP
+Custom tagging engine for PHP or Python

 What is a tag
 ================